Manipur State League

-The Manipur Premier League, (also known as Manipur State League), has been organised since 2006 by the All Manipur Football Association under the Vision India program with guidance from the AFC and the AIFF.
-It is the highest state-level football competition in the state of Manipur.
+The Manipur State League is the highest state-level football league in Manipur, India.
+It has been organised since 2006 by the All Manipur Football Association under the Vision India program with guidance from the AFC and the AIFF.

 History

 The league is a 17-team affair which is usually played on a home-and-away format over a period of several months.
 NISA from Thangmeiband have won MSL four times, and Tiddim Road Athletic Union won two times.